Aman2406/NSA-block/README.md

 ------------

 * An HOSTS file is no guarantee that if the NSA is already 'in your system/network' - to protect you - it's just to late.
-* HOSTS files are no guarantee that NSA or any other attacker/organization could simply bypass it via 0day or other vulnerabilitys on your system/router.
+* HOSTS files are no guarantee that NSA or any other attacker/organization could simply bypass it via 0day or other vulnerabilities on your system/router.
 * HOSTS files can't protect against attacks directly in hardware, e.g. if the router is already compromised or comes with backdoors this list will be easily bypassed anyway.
 * Due the complex of the entire file I can't explain every single IP/Domain/PTR record.
-If somethig was changed, feel free to open a pull request or send me an eMail.
+If something was changed, feel free to open a pull request or send me an eMail.
 * The GOSTS file may present an attack vector for malicious software because the file could be modified to redirect the entire traffic e.g. adware/trojans can do this.
-Ensure that the file was marked as read-only and you're not logged in as adminstrator.
+Ensure that the file was marked as read-only and you're not logged in as administrator.
 * Trace-route analysis especially on IPv4 networks are sometimes outdated (due the mass of requests).
 * Be careful when blocking IP addresses, as IP addresses change frequently and can block people you don't intend to block.
-* **NSA and other agancies can spy on traffic directly from supercomputers like infamous Echelon connected directly to some backbone without revealing any IP.
+* **NSA and other agencies can spy on traffic directly from supercomputers like infamous Echelon connected directly to some backbone without revealing any IP.
 This is an common problem, only strong and proper implemented encryption helps.**